As we experience driving in more extreme weather conditions, here are some checks that will help you to prepare for heavy rain.

 Beware of floods

-If you do decide that the flood’s shallow enough to drive through, follow these simple rules:
+If you do decide that the flood is shallow enough to drive through, follow these simple rules

-- Drive along the highest part of the road (usually the centre) but looking out for approaching drivers who may be doing the same thing
+- Drive along the highest part of the road (usually the centre) but look out for approaching drivers who may be doing the same thing.

 - Once you’re through to the other side, test your brakes before resuming normal driving.